Abstract

 Evolutionary Divergence in Expression

-Analyses quantifying branch-specific shifts in expression identified hundreds of genes that were upregulated in the shrew hypothalamus compared to other mammals, suggesting adaptation for increased expression in these genes (Figure 3).
+Analyses quantifying branch-specific shifts in expression identified hundreds of genes that were upregulated in the shrew hypothalamus (post pubescent spring individuals) compared to other mammals, suggesting adaptation for increased expression in these genes (Figure 3).
 EVE models found 222 genes significantly rejected (padj < 0.05) a single expression optimum for all species in favor of a second expression optimum for the shrew lineage.
-While nonsignificant genes had a mean 0.93-fold change, genes experiencing an expression branch-shift in shrews had a mean 9.66 oTPM fold change compared to the other species.
+Notably, all second optima (in the shrew lineage) were higher than the first optimum, consistent with results from the original methods manuscript (34).
+While nonsignificant genes had a mean 0.93-fold change, genes experiencing an expression branch-shift in shrews had a mean 9.66 oTPM-fold change compared to other species.
 To validate genes with expression branch-shifts as shrew-specific, we ran a dropout test for the shrew lineage, testing for phylogeny-wide evidence of selection for each gene.
 Of the 6,496 genes tested, 81 genes had significantly (padj < 0.05) lower β (within population variance to between species variance), suggesting selection elsewhere in the phylogeny.
 None of these genes overlapped with those identified to be differentially expressed in the shrew, further validating the specificity of expression shifts.

-We identified several changes associated with processes that may underlie DP.
-Pathway enrichment analysis identified two significantly enriched pathways: calcium signaling (2.8 fold-enrichment, p<0.05) and autophagy (9.1 fold-enrichment, p<0.05) (Figure 3).
-Upon manual inspection of the list, we also identified several other potential adaptive processes, including blood-brain-barrier formation and function, feeding behavior and leptin responses, metabolism, neuroprotection, and GABAergic neuron development (Figure 3, Table 1).
+We identified several changes associated with processes that may underlie seasonal size plasticity.
+Pathway enrichment analysis identified two significantly enriched pathways: calcium signaling (2.8-fold enrichment, p<0.05) and autophagy (9.1-fold enrichment, p<0.05) (Figure 3).
+Upon manual inspection of the list, we also identified several other potential adaptive processes, including blood-brain-barrier formation and function, feeding behavior and leptin responses, metabolism, and neuroprotection.
+(Figure 3, Table 1).

 Many of these putative adaptations mediate responses to environmental cues centered around energy demands.
-Five of the genes experiencing branch-shift changes in expression were also differentially expressed between autumn and spring individuals, suggesting not only an adaptive shift in the shrew lineage associated with the evolution of Dehnel’s phenomenon, but also a direct molecular mechanism for brain changes.
-The five genes that overlap between both analyses include (Figure 4): CCDC22, which plays an important role in endosomal recycling of membrane proteins (48); FAM57B, which mediates synaptic cell membrane architecture and function (49), GPR3, an orphan G protein-coupled receptor linked to both Alzheimer’s disease (50) and obesity (51); LMX1A, a transcription factor essential for dopaminergic neuron development (52); and PAQR4, which appears to regulate growth and apoptosis through sphingolipid synthesis in human cancers (53).
+Four of the genes experiencing branch-shift changes in expression were also differentially expressed between autumn and spring individuals, suggesting not only an adaptive shift in the shrew lineage associated with the evolution of Dehnel’s phenomenon, but also a direct molecular mechanism for brain changes.
+The four genes that overlap between both analyses include (Figure 4): CCDC22, which plays an important role in endosomal recycling of membrane proteins (43); LMX1A, a transcription factor essential for dopaminergic neuron development (44); KCNS1, which encodes a subunit of potassium channels associated with neuronal excitability and pain sensitivity (45); and PAQR4, which appears to regulate growth and apoptosis through sphingolipid synthesis in human cancers (46).
+However, identifying four overlapping genes is not significantly greater than expected by chance (Fisher’s Exact Test, p=0.55)

 Discussion